anthonycervi/NoLineFrontEnd/README.md

 ## 🤔 About <a name = "about"></a>

-We are going to develop an app that saves time for our users by displaying restaurant capacity and estimated wait times live based on data input from the community.
+This is an app that saves time for our users by displaying restaurant capacity and estimated wait times live based on data input from the community.

 ## 🏁 Getting Started <a name = "getting_started"></a>